 Should I personalize the gift?

-If you’re a parent or grandparent, it’s a nice idea to give a personalized gift the graduate can keep through his or her life.
-For guys we recommend watches and for girls bracelets.
+If you’re a parent or grandparent, it’s a nice idea to give a personalized gift the graduate can keep through his life.
+For guys we recommend watches.
 Personalized pens are also a good choice.

 What’s a good graduation gift from parents?

-Parents often give both a personal token gift (like a bracelet) as well as a practice gift to help their graduate get off on the right footing (such as a laptop).
+Parents often give both a personal token gift (such as a backpack) as well as a practice gift to help their graduate get off on the right footing (such as a laptop).